wialon/wiatag-kit-android/README.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

-Get latest jar:
+Get latest aar:
 - Download from [Maven Central][maven]
-- grab via Gradle: ``` implementation 'com.gurtam:wiatag-kit:0.1.4' ```
+- grab via Gradle: ``` implementation 'com.gurtam:wiatag-kit:1.0.3' ```
 - or Maven:
 ```
 <dependency>
   <groupId>com.gurtam</groupId>
   <artifactId>wiatag-kit</artifactId>
-  <version>0.1.4</version>
+  <version>1.0.3</version>
 </dependency>
 ```
 ## Example
-First you need to initialize MessageSender with Host, Port, DeviceID and Password.
+First you need to initialize MessageManager with Context, Host, Port, DeviceID and Password.
-If you are no using Local, then use 193.193.165.165 for host and 20963 for port.
+If you are not using Local, then use 193.193.165.165 for host and 20963 for port.
 Else use your Local settings.
 ```
-MessageSender.initWithHost("193.193.165.165",20963,"123456","unitpassword");
+MessageManager.initWithHost(context,"193.193.165.165",20963,"123456","unitpassword");
 ```
 After initialization is done you may prepare message you want to send:
 ```